Reviews, Best Prices, Comparisons, Expert Buying Guides

 3. Protection Against Malware and Viruses

-By blocking unauthorized inbound traffic, the firewall helps protect your network from malware and viruses.
-This is crucial for maintaining the integrity and security of your data.
+The firewall is functioning by prohibiting intrusions of unauthorized traffic and thus, it helps to secure your network against malware and viruses.
+This is vital for the preservation and protection of your data.

 4. Improved Performance